Can Veneers Help With Teeth Sensitivity?

 The veneer procedure involves making an impression of your teeth.
 You will then receive temporary veneers while your custom ones are being made in a dental lab.
 To prepare each tooth for the veneer, your dentist will remove a small amount of enamel from each tooth’s surface so that the veneers don’t stick out when they are placed on your teeth.
 You will be given a numbing agent or anesthetic in order to ensure your comfort while the enamel is being taken away.

 After about two weeks, you will return to your dentist so that he/she can fit the newly made veneers to your teeth.
-Before placing the veneers in your mouth, your teeth will be cleaned, polished and etched to give the tooth a rougher surface making it easier for the veneers to bond.
-Using a dental cement, the veneers are bonded to the teeth.
-Then, your dentist takes a special light to the teeth that speeds up the bonding process.
+Before placing the veneers in your mouth, your teeth will be cleaned, polished, and etched to give the tooth a rougher surface making it easier for the veneers to bond.
+Using dental cement, the veneers are bonded to the teeth.
+Then, your dentist takes a special light to the teeth that speed up the bonding process.
 Finally, excess cement is removed, the veneers are adjusted and your bite is examined to make sure that everything is perfect.

 You will probably require a follow-up visit to your dentist in 2-4 weeks.
 This is done so that your dentist can check on your gums and how they are responding to the veneers.
 Your dentist will also look at the veneers’ placement, making sure they are still intact.